What happens when the weather becomes too hot? Most people switch to hyperventilation!

 What can we do to protect ourselves during heat waves?
-First of all, be more mindful of your breathing: don't allow yourself to breathe through your mouth and maintain shallow breathing.
-Take cool showers, drink plenty of water and eat only raw, juicy fruits, berries or vegetables.
+First of all, be more mindful of your breathing: don’t allow yourself to breathe through your mouth and maintain quiet nasal breathing.
+Take cool showers, drink plenty of water and eat only raw, juicy fruits, berries, or vegetables.
 Avoid meat and dairy products since they stimulate hyperventilation.

 The Buteyko Breathing Method helps people become less vulnerable to many factors, including the weather.
 People with a low Positive Maximum Pause are susceptible to extreme temperatures while those who eliminated their over-breathing are able to spend many hours outdoors in severe weather; for example, working outside when the sun is the most active and walking barefoot in the snow.